Dinosaur National Monument: The quarry

 The "Wall of Bones" located within the Dinosaur Quarry building in the park consists of a steeply tilted (67° from horizontal) rock layer which contains thousands of dinosaur fossils.
 The preserved section is only a portion of what was originally present when Douglass made his discovery as seen on the map above.
 When work ceased in 1922, a portion of the quarry was left for future development.
 This work began as part of President Franklin Roosevelt's Civil Works Administration, which provided employment during the Depression under the Transient Relief Service and later under the Works Progress Administration.
 This work included constructing a road to the quarry, removal of overburden covering the bone-bearing strata, and building of a small, temporary museum.
 World War II interrupted work, but this was resumed in 1951 with the building of a small metal building over the east portion of the quarry to test whether bone was abundant enough to warrant a larger, more permanent building.
 This more permanent building was erected in the mid-1950s as part of the National Park Service Mission 66 plan.
 The architectural design was high controversial for its ultra-modern use of glass, steel and concrete ramp that spiraled around a cylindrical office tower.
 The building opened at the dedication ceremony on June 1, 1958.
-The design had two levels and abundant natural light so that visitors could watch technicians remove the hard rock to reveal the fossil bones in-situ.
+The design had two levels and abundant natural light so that visitors could watch technicians remove the hard rock to reveal the excavated fossil bones in-situ.

 In July 2006, the Quarry Visitor Center was closed due to structural problems that since 1958 had plagued the building because it was built on unstable clay.
 The decision was made to build a new facility elsewhere in the monument to house the visitor center and administrative functions, making it easier to resolve the structural problems of the quarry building while still retaining a portion of the historic Mission 66 era exhibit hall.
 It was announced in April 2009 that Dinosaur National Monument would receive $13.1 million to refurbish and reopen the gallery as part of the Obama administration's $750 billion stimulus plan.
 The Park Service successfully rebuilt the Quarry Exhibit Hall, supporting its weight on 70-foot steel micropile columns that extend to the bedrock below the unstable clay.
 The Dinosaur Quarry was reopened in Fall 2011.